JIC-CSB/jicirodsmanager/README.rst

 ::

-    The group rg-matthew-hartley does not exit.
+    The group rg-matthew-hartley does not exist.
     Please create it first using the irods-groupadd command.

 To create a group run the command below.